Oslo Youth for Healthy and Sustainable Diets – Towards a City Guide to a Planetary Health Diet

 - Co-create recommendations for healthy food environment interventions

-- Youth present a summary of recommendations to Oslo Municipality
+- Presentation of recommendations by youth group to Oslo Municipality

 What happens next?